kizitonwose/CountryPickerView/README.md

 ## Installation

-> Note that 2.x releases are Swift 4 compatible.
-For the Swift 3 compatibility, please use 1.x releases.
+> Note that 3.x releases are Swift 5 compatible.
+For the Swift 4 compatibility, use 2.x releases.
+For the Swift 3 compatibility, use 1.x releases.

 ### Cocoapods